LSafer/cufyorg.github.io/index.md

 annotation will be excluded.
 The annotation parameters will change the behavior of the class with that field annotated.

 ---
 # **IO** [<font size="3">(cufyorg:io)</font>][io]
 I/O interfaces and solutions for I/O interfaces.
 This repository is not for classes that designed to be just a part of an application.
 This repository most uses the packages 'cufy.io', 'cufy.nio'.

 - ### **Buffer** [<font size="3">(cufy.nio.Buffer)</font>][io-buffer]
 A class that holds data and provide it using a cursor.
-It's cursor can be set manually but it can't store data at a position other than the position of it's cursor.
-It cursor increment dynamically when any data stored at it.
+Its cursor can be set manually but it can't store data at a position other than the position of its cursor.
+It’s cursor increments dynamically when any data stored at it.

 - ### **Buffered- InputStream / Reader** [<font size="3">(cufy.io.*)</font>][io-io*]
 Since not all readers and input-streams don't support 'mark()' and 'reset()'.
 These classes stores the read data after invoke 'mark()'.
 Then supply